13 Most Popular WordPress Alternatives 2024

 Why Choose Jekyll over WordPress?

-• Performance: Jekyll generates static websites, which means the content is served as simple HTML pages.
+- Performance: Jekyll generates static websites, which means the content is served as simple HTML pages.
 This can result in faster loading times and better performance than WordPress, which dynamically generates pages using PHP and database queries.

-• Security: As a static site generator, Jekyll has a smaller attack surface since there’s no database or dynamic content to exploit.
+- Security: Jekyll has a smaller attack surface as a static site generator since there’s no database or dynamic content to exploit.
 WordPress sites can be more vulnerable due to their complexity, plugins, and themes, which may have security weaknesses.

-• Version Control and Workflow: Jekyll sites can be easily managed using version control systems like Git.
+- Version Control and Workflow: Jekyll sites can be easily managed using version control systems like Git.
 This allows for sophisticated workflows with branching, merging, and rollbacks, which is particularly beneficial for teams and collaborative environments.
 WordPress does not natively integrate with version control systems in the same way.

-• Simplicity and Lower Overhead: Jekyll is simpler to maintain since it doesn’t require a server-side language or a database.
+- Simplicity and Lower Overhead: Jekyll is simpler to maintain since it doesn’t require a server-side language or a database.
 This can reduce the complexity and cost of hosting.
 WordPress, however, requires a server with PHP and MySQL, which can increase the cost and complexity of hosting.

 More static CMS options are reviewed here.